oooolga/Ctrl-V/README.md

 # Credits

 Our library is built on the work of many brilliant researchers and developers.
-We're grateful for their contributions, which have helped us create a better API.
+We're grateful for their contributions, which have helped us with this project.
 We want to thank the following projects for their significant contributions:

 - @huggingface's [diffusion model library](https://github.com/huggingface/diffusers/).